g00388406/ProjectApp/README.txt

 Step 11: Install REST client extension to test database Step 12: Create req.REST file to test database
-Step 13: In req file, post URL, add information, and go to mongodb to see if it worked
+Step 13: In req file, post URL, add information, and go to mongodb to see if it worked Step 14: Repeat this process for delete and update.
+CRUD is completed Step 15: Create a clientside folder and download app onto it now that functions are done Step 16: Use App.js and App.css to design layout of the frontside Step 17: Add in the 'add todo item' function